Satya-Teja-Daivapu/HR-Data-Analytics-Dashboard---Tableau/README.md

 - What is the total Employee count of the company?
 - What is the attrition count?
 - What is the current attrition rate?
-- No.od active employees in the company currently.
+- No of active employees in the company currently.
 - Average age of the employees in the company.
 - Department wise attrition.
 - Job satisfaction rating.